Gradle Plugin

 - Based on the parsed

-to it. - This automation means you do not need to manually write or maintain these
+DeeplinkConfigentry in your YAML, it creates an<activity>(or merges with an existing one if theactivityname matches) and adds an<intent-filter>to it. - This automation means you do not need to manually write or maintain these

-for the deep links defined in your YAML.
+<intent-filter>tags in your mainAndroidManifest.xmlfor the deep links defined in your YAML.
 The plugin handles keeping them in sync with your YAML configuration. - The generated manifest entries are typically merged into the final manifest during the build process (e.g., visible in

 - Based on the parsed